 Your medical practice is only as strong as the employees who support it.
 With that in mind, training each one to do an effective job is just the tip of the iceberg.
-Additional steps should be taken to get the most out of your medical practice employees.
+Additional steps should be taken to learn how to get the most out of your employees.

 In addition to doing their jobs a lot better, these steps will help to reduce employee turnover and help you retain the most talented and effective employees.